darrennix/readme/README.md

 - Create high level plans for the products we should build with Product and Engineering teams
 - Balance long and short term investments e.g. NPV net present value
-- Represent CDQ to the rest of the organization
+- Represent SMB Candidates to the rest of the organization
 - Attract, retain and grow high-performing individuals and teams
 - Develop team culture that is pragmatic, impact-focused, fast, and rewarding